 The act of making stock is the first, best place to start.

-They say everything old is new again.
 Making stock is one of the ways we can save money, or at least feel virtuous by reducing what we throw in the trash.
-It is more than that.
+But, it is more than that.
 This is one of those simple steps that involves a way of thinking, and then doing, until it becomes second nature.
 If you have been in the kitchen for a long time, you already know this.
 But if you are just starting on your food prep journey, you might not have thought about the gold that so many of us discard.
-With many municipalities now requiring the saving and composting of food “waste” you may already be sequestering these bits.
+With many municipalities now requiring the saving and composting of food “waste” you may already be sequestering these bits, so giving them a second life is the next step.

 Here’s an added bonus, whether you are making mushroom, vegetable, or chicken stock, you house will smell wonderful!

-When you have a panful, cover with water, add some salt and pepper and any herbs you like, always a bay leaf and usually a star anise, and bring to a boil, then cover and reduce to a simmer.
+When you have a panful, cover with water, add some pepper, a bay leaf, and any herbs you like.
+I always the bay leaf and usually a star anise, and bring to a boil, then cover and reduce to a simmer.
+Add salt when you make the recipe, or you could over-salt your dishes.

 This freezes beautifully!
-Make a big pot, use what you need, and tuck the rest away for another day.
+Make a big pot, use what you need, and tuck the rest away in the freezer for another day.
 You will thank yourself.

 You can also clarify your stock to a beautiful cloud-free state.
 It’s easy: Instructions on clarifying here.